 Lang said she took care of the squirrels and later left them with her grandfather when her family moved away from Brevard.

-To know how many white squirrels there are in Brevard, the White Squirrel Institute, which also organizes Pisgah Pete’s prediction, keeps track of them by breaking up the city into 35 sectors.
-A white squirrel sector is defined as the area, or radius, from which they store their food.
+To know how many white squirrels there are in Brevard, the White Squirrel Institute has kept track of them by breaking up the city into 35 sectors.
+A white-squirrel sector is defined as the area, or radius, from which they store their food.
 White squirrel counts have not occurred for several years, but there are plans to start them up again.
 The institute also allows the public to “adopt” a white squirrel for $25, with the money raised going toward wildlife rehabilitation.
 More about the institute and its work may be found at www.whitesquirrelinstitute.org.
 For more information about all local activities, go to www.transylvaniaexplorer.com.